jQuery API

 • version added: 1.4.unwrap()

-The .unwrap() method removes the element's parent.
+The .unwrap() method removes the element's parent and returns the unwrapped content.
 This is effectively the inverse of the .wrap() method.
 The matched elements (and their siblings, if any) replace their parents within the DOM structure.

 Example: